 The company shall also refund the entire money within 30 days of the penalty order to the subscribers.

-In case of any assistance, feel free to contact professionals, they have years of expertise in handling end-to-end private placement compliances and provide expert guidance and consultancy support.
+In case of any assistance with Section 42 of the Companies Act 2013, feel free to contact professionals, they have years of expertise in handling end-to-end private placement compliances and provide expert guidance and consultancy support.